-- (iii) the right to a trial; - (iv) the right to testify; and - (v) the right to subpoena witnesses; and - (2) the person admitting acknowledges an understanding that the facts being admitted establish the statutory grounds set forth in the petition. - (b) Child in Need of Protection or Services Matters, and Habitual Truant, Runaway, and Prostitution Matters.
-In addition to the questions set forth in subdivision 3(a), before accepting an admission in a child in need of protection or services matter or a matter alleging a child to be a habitual truant, a runaway, or engaged in prostitution, the court shall also determine on the record or by written document signed by the person admitting and the person's counsel, if represented, whether the person admitting acknowledged an understanding that: - (1) a possible effect of a finding that the statutory grounds are proved may be the transfer of legal custody of the child to another or other permanent placement option including termination of parental rights to the child; and - (2) if the child is in out-of-home placement, a permanency progress review hearing will be held within six (6) months of the date the child is ordered placed in foster care or in the home of a noncustodial parent if the child was under eight (8) years of age at the time of the filing of the petition, and a permanent placement determination hearing will be held within twelve (12) months of the date the child is ordered placed in foster care or in the home of a noncustodial parent.
+- (iii) the right to a trial;

+- (iv) the right to testify; and

+- (v) the right to subpoena witnesses; and

+- (2) the person admitting acknowledges an understanding that the facts being admitted establish the statutory grounds set forth in the petition.

+- (b) Child in Need of Protection or Services Matters, and Habitual Truant, Runaway, and Prostitution Matters.
+In addition to the questions set forth in subdivision 3(a), before accepting an admission in a child in need of protection or services matter or a matter alleging a child to be a habitual truant, a runaway, or engaged in prostitution, the court shall also determine on the record or by written document signed by the person admitting and the person's counsel, if represented, whether the person admitting acknowledged an understanding that: - (1) a possible effect of a finding that the statutory grounds are proved may be the transfer of legal custody of the child to another or other permanent placement option including termination of parental rights to the child; and - (2) if the child is in out-of-home placement, a permanency progress review hearing will be held within six (6) months of the date the child is ordered placed in foster care or in the home of a noncustodial or nonresident parent, and a permanent placement determination hearing will be held within twelve (12) months of the date the child is ordered placed in foster care or in the home of a noncustodial or nonresident parent. - Subd.
-- Subd.
 4. Basis for Admission.
 The court shall refuse to accept an admission unless there is a factual basis for the admission. - (a) Full Admission.
 A party may admit all of the statutory grounds set forth in the petition. - (b) Partial Admission.
 Pursuant to a Rule 19 settlement agreement, a person may admit some, but not all, of the statutory grounds set forth in the petition.